OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/overview.md

 * [CopyGeoLayer](CopyGeoLayer/CopyGeoLayer) - copy a GeoLayer to a new GeoLayer
 * [CreateGeoLayerFromGeometry](CreateGeoLayerFromGeometry/CreateGeoLayerFromGeometry) - create a GeoLayer from input geometry data
 * [FreeGeoLayers](FreeGeoLayers/FreeGeoLayers) - removes one or more GeoLayers from the GeoProcessor
+* [IntersectGeoLayer](IntersectGeoLayer/IntersectGeoLayer) - intersects a GeoLayer by another GeoLayer
 * [MergeGeoLayers](MergeGeoLayers/MergeGeoLayers) - merge multiple GeoLayers into one GeoLayer
 * [ReadGeoLayerFromDelimitedFile](ReadGeoLayerFromDelimitedFile/ReadGeoLayerFromDelimitedFile) - read a GeoLayer from a file in delimited file format
 * [ReadGeoLayerFromGeoJSON](ReadGeoLayerFromGeoJSON/ReadGeoLayerFromGeoJSON) - read a GeoLayer from a file in GeoJSON format